 Missouri Codes and Legal Research Options

 Crimes involving domestic violence are rarely straightforward.
 There are defenses available for the various forms of domestic violence.
-If you are accused of intimate partner abuse in Missouri, then it is in your best interests to talk to an experienced criminal defense attorney today.
-The first step to take is to get a free case review at no obligation.
+If you're accused of domestic violence in Missouri, it's in your best interest to talk to an experienced criminal defense attorney near you today.